What is the purpose of the irrevocable life insurance trust?

 An irrevocable life insurance trust is a legal entity that owns one or more life insurance policies.
 The trust is generally both the owner and beneficiary of the life insurance policy.
 When the insured person dies, the trustee makes the life insurance claim and distributes the money according to the wishes outlined in the trust documents.

 What is the advantage of having a trust?

-Why you'd want one: Since the trust owns the life insurance policy, the asset is not part of your estate.
-That means the payout is not subject to inheritance and estate taxes.
+An irrevocable life insurance trust is good for someone who wants to keep a life insurance payout out of their estate.
+Because the trust owns the life insurance policy, the payout is not part of a person’s estate.
+That means the payout is not subject to inheritance or estate taxes.

 If a couple wants to use a trust to keep money out of an estate, they typically purchase survivorship life insurance, also called a second-to-die policy.
 This type of policy insures two lives at once and pays out only when both spouses have died.

-Planning the trust payout: You can decide how the trust is structured.
+You can decide how the trust is structured.
 For example, your heirs could get the full life insurance payout at once, or the trust could spread out payments over time.
 The trustee could also have the discretion to provide funds when needed; for example, if an heir needs money to start a business.